 In S (TV) mode (Shutter Priority) the user can choose the shutter speed to achieve certain effects in low light or capturing fast moving sporting events and the camera chooses the rest of the settings.

 Aperture Priority Mode

 In A (AV) mode (aperture priority) the user chooses the aperture of the lens and the camera choose the rest.
 What is aperture?
 Aperture is the size of the opening inside the lens, basically the entry point for light.
 The wider the opening, the more light is let in.
 Also aperture creates that fuzzy background look (or bokeh).

-This article was written and photographed by Elizabeth Nyland, author of the food blog Guilty Kitchen and the owner of Garnett Wren Photography.
+This article was written and photographed by Elizabeth Nyland, author of the food blog Guilty Kitchen.
 She is a photographer, chef, fitness lover, wife and mom to two young children.
 Liz lives just outside of Victoria, BC.
 Twitter: @GuiltyKitchen